christianalfoni/jflux/DOCUMENTATION.md

 });
 ```

-If the node you listen to is nested in the template, use delegation:
+If the node you listen to is nested in the DOM representation, use delegation:

 ```javascript
 var MyComponent = $$.component(function () {